Salary and Career Info

-A biomedical engineering degree combines engineering with biology and medicine to create innovation solutions that improve human health.
+A biomedical engineering BS combines engineering with biology and medicine to create innovation solutions that improve human health.

 Students solve engineering problems by drawing on core science and lab training, including chemistry, physics, cell and molecular biology, bio-compatibility, anatomy and physiology.
 They contribute to multidisciplinary teams of engineers and scientists focusing on engineering solutions for the human body.
 Students utilize math skills to formulate and solve biomedical problems and interpret results of clinical studies and translate them in terms of engineering design constraints.